dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Limbs/Kohut.md

-From here we will take a twofold approach to collapsing Wakefield's mental disorder concept.
-First, we will evaluate 'descriptivist' approaches in psychiatric diagnosis to show how they embed normative judgements in their mental disorder concept.
-Then we will show how Wakefield's mental disorder settles into the same descriptivist approach.

 \footnote{Some authors, such as Lemoine, 2013 and Sholl, 2020 argue that we should stop worrying about psychiatric concepts altogether [[Are mental disorders brain disorders]]}